shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

 ## 1/N

 This model invests equally in all assets.
-Let's run the algorithm on the real market data.
-Assume the data (named as `prices`) is collected as noted in the [Fetch Data](@ref) section.
+Let's run the algorithm:

 ```julia
 juila> using OnlinePortfolioSelection